Personal Injury Filing Timeframes: 4 Questions for Your Attorney

 You may believe it is too soon to file a claim, such as when you are in the hospital and still recovering from your injuries.
 However, you can ask your attorney to file on your behalf, even if you have not yet left the hospital.
 He or she can also represent your best interests in court if mobility is an issue for you or correspond with the defendant’s insurance company if need be, such as if the insurance adjuster offers a settlement.

 Knowing when to file a personal injury claim, as well as other details about deadlines, can be a puzzling affair.
-Contact a personal injury attorney in Las Vegas, NV, like from Eric Roy Law Firm, today for further details or to schedule your initial consultation.
+Contact a personal injury attorney, from Torrance Car Accident Lawyers today for further details or to schedule your initial consultation.